PleiadesBUW/PleiadesUserDocumentation/jupyter/jupyter-nb_on_pleiades.md

 Like in **step 2** before, you need to adjust the `8888` according to your desired local port.
 Keep in mind, that the message in the *.err*-file will always use port `8888`, so you might have to adjust it.
 The long string after `token=` is a security measure to prevent others from accessing your notebook.

+#### Using virtual environments for custom IPython kernels

+It is possible to define your own IPython kernels based on virtual environments created and managed through *Conda* or a combination of *pip* and *venv*.
+We describe this in detail in our section on the [JupyterHub log in](jupyter/jupyterHub.md).

 #### Closing remarks
 * Please do not let your notebooks run while not using them, as they occupy valuable resources.
 * Closing the notebook does not mean the job will be closed, too.
 So please do not forget to cancle your respective jobs with `scancel <job-ID>` when done.
 * If you accidentally close the forwarding from step 2, you can simply repeat step 2 to reestablish connection.
 * If you get an error, that a port is already being used you can simply change the port.
 Further, you can close any process using a port with `kill $(lsof -t -i:<port-number>)`.